 The HEZ Initiative convened an Indigenous Advisory Panel to lead the design of the Zone for Native Communities selection process.
 From the beginning, DOH staff communicated the timeline, goals, and key decision points so participants clearly understood their roles and responsibilities.
 This shared understanding helped the Indigenous Advisory Panel build momentum for this effort and resulted in increased participation.
 DOH staff provided technical assistance by providing information to support their decision-making, which created a space for the panel to discuss key decision points without staff intervening.
 At times, a lack of clarity about which group made which decisions slowed progress and impacted participation.
-To mitigate this, DOH staff created a decision tree (see Appendix C) as a tool to inform which decisions required community feedback and approval, and which decisions could be made by staff to ensure progress and momentum.
+To mitigate this, DOH staff created a decision tree (see Appendix C) as a tool to inform which decisions could be made by staff to ensure progress and momentum.